-So, here are my Top 7 tips to help with the whole naked cake set up:
+So, here are my Top Tips to help with the whole naked cake set up:

-2. Assemble at the venue.
+- Assemble at the venue.
 Yep, really.
 Take your icing mixed up in a bowl and your equipment.
-Be organised!
+Be super organised!
 Pack everything and check it… twice.
-I have assembled each tier at home before but it was a little scary transporting them knowing they could topple/tilt very easily.
-If you do this I would suggest chilling for 30 minutes before sitting off (I don’t like this as I worry it dries out the sponge.)
+I have assembled each tier at home before but it was a little scary transporting them knowing they could collapse very easily.
+If you do this I would suggest chilling for 30 minutes before sitting off.

-4. Don’t worry about a buttercream dam as if your jam seeps out – it doesn’t matter, it’s all part of the look!
+- Don’t worry about a buttercream dam as if your jam seeps out – it doesn’t matter.
+It’s all part of the look!
 So spread that jam generously, and pipe your buttercream in a large swirl (again for evenness).
 You can even add sliced fruit at this stage as a little surprise for when the cake is sliced up.
 Now add your layers and build that cake!

 - Once you’ve layered the bottom tier dowel as you would any other cake.
 Use dowels that are easy to cut too (remembering to take your scissors.)
 I prefer these poly-dowels and I use 5 dowels per tier (8 for 12″+ sizes).
 Also, use a cake card as you would with any other tiered cake.
 Before I place the card down and begin the next tier I also put a blob of buttercream down to help it stay in place & again on top of the card underneath the first cake layer.